ParaLock/SolidumEngine/README.md

 ## Client/Service Model

 The SolidumEngine framework is built around a Client/Service model.
 Meaning the engine provides the user with a set of powerful services.
-These sevices enable such things as resource management, job scheduling, inter-object communication and most importantly, "executive" and "feature" code paths (More on that below).
+These sevices enable such things as resource management, job scheduling, inter-object communication and most importantly, "Executive" and "Feature" code paths (More on that below).

 ## Contracts